rayes0/blog/content/media/finished.md

 ### The Wisdom of Crowds, James Surowiecki {#the-wisdom-of-crowds-james-surowiecki}

 <span class="timestamp-wrapper"><span class="timestamp">08/01/21</span></span>

+> Sometimes the messiest approach is the wisest.
+>
+> The Wisdom of Crowds (James Surowiecki)

 The fundamental idea of this book is that in problem solving and decision making aspects, a group is smarter than the smartest person in them, given the right circumstances.
 This means that when wanting to make a accurate or good decision (because for some problems there are no 'accurate' answers), it is preferable to go against conventional wisdom of asking only the experts and ask the crowd instead.